hringbauer/ancIBD/docs/Intro.rst

 Overview
 ============

-``ancIBD`` is a Python package for detecting Identity-by-descent (IBD) segments for typical human aDNA data.
+``ancIBD`` is a Python package to detect Identity-by-descent (IBD) segments in typical human aDNA data.
 It takes as input imputed genotype data by `GLIMPSE <https://odelaneau.github.io/GLIMPSE/glimpse1/index.html>`_.

 Scope
 **********

-It is a rather data-hungry method but can be applied to a substantial fraction of the aDNA record.
-According to our tests, ``ancIBD`` requires at least 0.25x average coverage depth for whole-genome-sequencing (WGS) data and 1.0x average coverage or at least 600k SNPs covered on target SNPs for 1240k or TWIST captured aDNA data (common SNP captures in human aDNA).
-Our tests show that imputation starts to break down and false positive IBD rates increase when one gets close to that coverage limit, in particular for shorter IBD segments.
-IBD calls for data below that coverage limit have to be interpreted with extreme caution, as false positive and error rates become substantial and likely dominate any true IBD signal in most demographic scenarios.
+``ancIBD`` is a comparably data-hungry method but can be applied to a substantial fraction of the aDNA record.
+Our tests showed that ``ancIBD`` requires at least 0.25x average coverage depth for whole-genome-sequencing (WGS) data and 1.0x average coverage on target SNPs (corresponding broadly to at least 600k SNPs covered for 1240k or TWIST captured aDNA data, two popular SNP captures in human aDNA).
+When one gets close to that coverage limit,  imputation starts to break down and false positive IBD rates increase, in particular for shorter IBD segments.
+Inferred IBD segments for data below that coverage limit have to be interpreted with extreme caution, as false positive and error rates become substantial and likely dominate any true IBD signal in most demographic scenarios.

 Citing
 **********